-If there's one thing Italy's known for, it's food - and when you have access to real Italian cooking, it's only natural to want to make the most of it and treat yourself on occasion to a feast, a blowout, even a binge: a scorpacciata.
+If there's one thing Italy's known for, it's food.
+And when you have access to real Italian cooking, it's only natural to want to make the most of it and treat yourself to a feast, a blowout, a binge, or a scorpacciata in Italian (hear it pronounced here).

-La festa si è conclusa con una scorpacciata.
+I festeggiamenti si sono conclusi con una scorpacciata.

-If you're pairing the word with a verb, you'll want fare - to do or to make - or farsi, to do/make for oneself (the reflexive form is sometimes added to verbs that don't require it, like mangiare or bere, for emphasis):
+If you're pairing the word with a verb, you'll want fare – 'to do' or 'make' – or farsi, to do/make for oneself (the reflexive form is sometimes added to verbs that don't require it, like mangiare or bere, for emphasis):

 Si sono fatti una bella scorpacciata.